Gay Lisbon

 If you’re here to explore the city’s gay scene, you’re lucky because there’s plenty to do.
 The best way to do this is to stay in the gay area (Bairro Alto), allowing you to explore the many gay bars and clubs easily.
 You can also sunbathe on Beach 19, Lisbon’s best gay beach.
 Alternatively, you can check out the more party-oriented Coast de Caparica gay beach.

-You will want to take advantage of it if you’re lucky enough to be in Lisbon during Pride season.
-Lisbon Pride is Portugal’s biggest Gay Pride celebration, which honors the LGBT community’s role in making Portugal what it is today.
+If you’re lucky enough to be in Lisbon during Pride season, you will want to take advantage of it.
+Lisbon Pride is Portugal’s biggest Gay Pride celebration, honoring the LGBT community’s role in making Portugal what it is today.
 The week-long celebration includes a massive street festival, a vibrant parade, club parties, and other cultural events.

 Note: If you’d like to learn more about what to see and what to do in Lisbon, we recommend reading our related article.